 Cape Weligama overlooks scenic, crashing waves © Cape Weligama

 Having opened its doors only last autumn, the strikingly beautiful Cape Weligama has already distinguished itself as one of the best Sri Lanka beach hotels.
 Thai architect Lek Bunnag is behind the elegant beach ambiance at this retreat, which sits on the end of a beautiful promontory overlooking the crashing waves.
-The on-site infinity pool is a particular draw, given that it stretches for 60-metres and follows the curve of the cliff.
+The on-site infinity pool is a particular draw, given that it stretches for 60-meters and follows the curve of the cliff.
 If you do want to occasionally venture off hotel grounds, note that the Galle Fort, a UNESCO World Heritage site, awaits just beyond the boundaries.

 At Saman Villas, guests can dine at the water’s edge © Saman Villas